How Long Should a Cover Letter Be and What Should Be Included?

 Briefly highlight your skills.
 If you can, offer statistics that support your achievements by including a statement like, “The content marketing strategies I implemented led to a 300 percent increase in visitors, a 15 percent increase in inbound leads, and a 2 percent increase in conversions."

-If your previous job was in a different field or if you’re new to the job market, use this cover letter section to explain why you’re a good fit for the position.
+If your previous job was in a different field or you’re new to the job market, use this cover letter section to explain why you’re a good fit for this position.

 Paragraph 3: Company details or more qualifications

 The third paragraph can take two different forms.
-You can talk about the company and why you want to join such a business, or you can point out additional qualifications that make you a standout candidate.
+You can talk about the company and why you want to join such a business or point out additional qualifications that make you a standout candidate.

 Speak about the company.
-By researching the company’s website, social presence, news, and employee LinkedIn profiles, you can synthesize a few details about the company that you appreciate.
-With this data, determine why it’s the role and work environment for you and include your explanation in the letter itself.
+By researching the company’s website, social presence, news, and employee LinkedIn profiles, you can synthesize a few details you appreciate about the company.
+With this data, determine why it’s your role and work environment and include your explanation in the letter.

 If you’re light on company-specific details, mention more of your alluring qualifications, skills, or personality traits.
 However, be sure it’s fresh information and not repetitive of anything mentioned in the previous paragraph.